QualitaX/QX-Analytics-Experiments/erc3643adoption.md

 input: 0x6080604052600061001 </br>

-How many contracts created by the Tokeny T-REX Factory.</br>
+N# of contracts created by the Tokeny T-REX Factory on the Ethereum Mainnet.</br>

 <img src="https://i.imgur.com/5r0eh6L.png" alt="N# of Contracts Created by the Tokeny T-REX Factory"/>